Khwahish29/lilywrite/backend/README.md

 # How to install, deploy and test the contracts

-Make a .env file and add the rpc url and private key for Filecoin Calibration Testnet.
+Make a .env file and add the RPC URL and Private Key for LilyPad Lalechuza Testnet as TESTNET_RPC_URL and PRIVATE_KEY

 1. Install dependencies